davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 Around this time I was working with [Searls](https://twitter.com/searls), who created [Lineman](https://www.youtube.com/embed/KERJkJNV5nI) after I shared frustrations with most of the frontend tooling I was using.

 This experience was transformative for me because up until that point the tools I was using were clunky, written in other languages I didn't know as well, and incredibly slow.
-Justins' focus on the DX of Lineman was immediately apparent and the fact that it was written in JavaScript (ok, and a _lot_ of CoffeeScript) made it easy for me to contribute to.
-It was empowering to have someone was able to listen to my frustrations and translate them into magic on the command-line!
+Justin's focus on the DX of Lineman was immediately apparent and the fact that it was written in JavaScript (ok, and a _lot_ of CoffeeScript) made it easy for me to contribute to.
+It was empowering to have someone listen to my frustrations and translate them into magic on the command-line!

 Since then, I've been able to work on some of my own tools, libraries, and plugins while picking up a few tips, tricks, and many opinions along the way.
-My hope is that sharing my experience will give you the **starting place** I wished for when learning to build tools in Node and lead you to an enjoyable developer experience.
+My hope is that sharing my experience will give you the **starting place** I wished for when learning to build tools in Node and lead you to a more enjoyable developer experience.

 ## Ok, but how do I start?